microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

     ```

 15. Don't change any other fields.
 Save the VPN config file.
-16. Next run the following commands to enable the tunnel on the Codespace

-    ```bash
-    sudo mkdir -p /dev/net
-    sudo mknod /dev/net/tun c 10 200
-    sudo chmod 600 /dev/net/tun
-    ```

-17. Now perform the rest of the normal [Deployment](/docs/deployment/deployment.md) configuration and start `make deploy`.
-When you encounter the connectivity prompt come back here and resume at Step 18.
+16. Now perform the rest of the normal [Deployment](/docs/deployment/deployment.md) configuration and start `make deploy`.
+When you encounter the connectivity prompt come back here and resume at Step 17.
+Note: You must repeat steps 17 - 22 each time your Codespace stops during a deployment.
-18. Once the deployment stops to prompt you for connectivity you will need to add the DNS Private Resolver IP address to your GitHub Codespace configuration.
+17. Once the deployment stops to prompt you for connectivity you will need to add the DNS Private Resolver IP address to your GitHub Codespace configuration.
 The DNS Private Resolver IP was output to your VSCode Terminal for you in the prompt to confirm connectivity.
 Do this by running the following command:

     `sudo nano /etc/resolv.conf`